kjellalmgren/pingservices/pingservices-readme.md

 	>     --token SWMTKN-1-2w2uu2rmwhi9eqbqrfn51ak70atlvlaz5fihi8hos3q5hk8o2t-a9rfmy05ak92a3ji6zkzc3v73 \
 	>     192.168.1.246:2377

 	This node joined a swarm as a worker.

 ## Docker swarm visualizer

-Alex Ellis has done a create job to helped build a visualizer for ther docker swarm.
+Alex Ellis has done a create job to helped build a visualizer for docker swarms.
 Get the image from docker hub by executing the following command att the manager machine (master).
+Alex has a lot of information at github, worth reading.

 	$ docker login #obviously...
-	$ docker docker pull alexellis2/visualizer-arm
+	$ docker docker pull alexellis2/visualizer-arm:latest
 	# you can show all images by
 	$ docker images
 	REPOSITORY                  TAG                 IMAGE ID            CREATED             SIZE